gkamer8/steganography/README.md

 ## Organization

-The code is completely contained in the steg.c file, where two functions (createSecret and readSecret) hand writing and reading encrypted messages, respectively.
+The code is completely contained in the steg.c file, where two functions (createSecret and readSecret) handle writing and reading encrypted messages, respectively.